thomasloven/hass-browser_mod/documentation/configuration-panel.md

 This section shows all currently registered _Browsers_ and allows you to unregister them.
 This is useful e.g. if a `BrowserID` has changed or if you do not have access to a device anymore.

+You can also lock browsers so they cannot be unregistered by a non-admin user.

 ### Register CAST browser

 If you are using [Home Assistant Cast](https://www.home-assistant.io/integrations/cast/#home-assistant-cast) to display a lovelace view on a Chromecast device it will get a BrowserID of "`CAST`".
 Since you can't access the Browser Mod config panel from the device, clicking this button will register the `CAST` browser.
 Most Browser Mod services will work under Home Assistant Cast.